mfbliposome/opentrons/README.md

 ## Directions

 The OT-2 robot requires a Python input file to carry out experiments.
 Given a `.xlsx` tabular data file (in `./data/`) and a `.py` instruction sheet (in `./protocols/preprocessed`), `main.py` will convert your data to a `String` and write a new `.py` file.
 This Python file is set to output in `./protocols/postprocessed` and contains both your original instruction logic and data.
 Upload this file to the OpenTrons GUI to have the OT-2 robot carry out your experiment.
-Consider this example workflow:
+Consider this example workflow, using `1-SAMPLE_DATA-ER.xlsx` and `1-Sample_Basic_Transfer-ER.py` as an example pair:

 1. `Clone` this repository to your computer in a directory of interest
 1. Run `pip install -r requirements.txt`